malex1106/ai_framework/README.md

-# Python framework for Reinforcement Learning
+# Python framework for basic Artificial Intelligence algorithms

-This framework can be used to illustrate various principles in reinforcement learning.
+This framework can be used to illustrate various ai-principles.
 Due to the module-like design, you can easily introduce and test your own methods.

 ## Framework installation